pereldegla/twitter-trend-sentiment-analysis-world-cup-use-case/README.md

 This approach is 100% cloud and doesn't require any installation if you work with the same exact stack.
 For context, Spark and Kafka are a pain to install.
 The notebooks for the consumer, producer and batch_ingestion can be found in Notebooks folder so you can import them in your Databricks environment.

+The sentiment analysis part needs an understanding of the Twitter target users linguo.

 ## Technologies Used
 Python